Kinetic Pilates

 1. Frame

-The supercool Frame studios are all about reformer Pilates, so if you’re new to those weird springy beds with neck braces and straps, you’ve come to the right place.
-Their basic Pilates reformer class will walk your through the techniques slowly, and once you’ve got a few of those sessions under your belt, you can slide on over to their regular classes.
-They also do a dynamic class for master core blasters who love to feel the burn.
+The addictive Frame studios are all about reformer Pilates, so if you’re new to those springy beds with neck braces and straps, you’ve come to the right place.
+Their beginner Pilates reformer class will walk you through the techniques slowly, and once you’ve got a few of those sessions under your belt, you can slide on over to their stretch-tastic deep release or hot and heavy dynamic classes for master core blasters who love to feel the burn.
+There's also a postnatal option.

-Locations in Angel, Hammersmith, King’s Cross, Shoreditch and Victoria.
+Locations in Angel, Hammersmith, King’s Cross, and Shoreditch.
 Drop-ins £16-23 per class.
-Cheaper options if you buy a Frame Card.
+Cheaper options if you buy class packages.

 2. Ten Health & Fitness